DiggidyDev/LoopringAPI/README.md

 - [x] Finish off REST API endpoints.
 - [x] Make a helper for volume conversion.
 - [x] Make some util functions for accessing local storage objects.
+- [x] Add a changelog to the docs
+- [ ] Learn how LP tokens are calculated/volume is decided (esp. burn fees!)
 - [ ] Finish documentation for all the endpoints.
+- [ ] Add a terminology/glossary for the API?
+Any keywords/terms or definitions that people should know.
 - [ ] Let client deal with all timezone/time difference related issues.
 - [ ] Look into turning prices into floats instead of strings.
 - [ ] Make a `CONTRIBUTING.md`